Liam-Robertson/Liam-Robertson/README.md

-All of my projects.
-Some were startups, some were projects I was paid for, most are passion projects.

-Currently working on generative AI.

 Key Projects:
 - Open Party - Generative AI/ Mobile development - https://github.com/Liam-Robertson/openparty
 - Smart Alarm Project - Firmware, Electronics Engineering - https://github.com/Liam-Robertson/extreme-alarm